Water Quality Report 2023

 Where does my drinking water come from?

-The District purchases its water from the Metro Vancouver Water District, which draws its water from three protected source lakes: Seymour, Capilano, and Coquitlam; with Point Roberts’ main water supply coming from the Seymour facility.
+The District purchases its water from the Metro Vancouver Water District, which draws its water from three protected source lakes: Seymour, Capilano, and Coquitlam; with Point Roberts’ main water supply coming from the Seymour Capilano Filtration Plant.

 The water to Point Roberts is drawn from the Pebble Hill Reservoir located in Tsawwassen, B.C. and distributed through our own water distribution system to your tap.